gvwilson/sensibleadventures/shapers/shapers.md

   or perform surgery.

 - **Intellect** (IQ): how good the character is at book learning and abstract reasoning.
-  A character with a low intellect is not necessarily stupid–she just isn't good at logic puzzles.
+  A character with a low intellect is not necessarily stupid---she just isn't good at logic puzzles.

 - **Sight**, **Hearing**, and **Smell**:
   These measure exactly what their names say.